lmsac/DeepGP/User_guide.md

 `--output_name`: The name of the output file that will store the calibrated retention time for all the files.
 This output file is for subsequent retention calibration during model training.

 Note: RT calibration is performed using the LOWESS method, with the parameters set as frac:0.2, it:2.
 After calibration, it’s recommended to review the output calibration plot (“RT_calibration_plot.pdf”) and tune the calibration parameters if necessary.

 Note: For each input file, a corresponding output file with the calibrated retention time is generated, denoted by adding the suffix (“_adjust.csv”).

 (3)	Model training

 For ease of use, users have the option to utilize our provided trained model for immediate testing, thereby bypassing the model training phase.
-We have uploaded this trained model to [Google Drive](https://drive.google.com/drive/folders/1J4CKnsrikETNgcLj9xL5eRjWqC0oQx8Q) and the model will also be made publicly accessible [DeepGP GitHub Release Page](https://github.com/lmsac/DeepGP/releases/).
+We have uploaded this trained model to [Google Drive](https://drive.google.com/drive/folders/1J4CKnsrikETNgcLj9xL5eRjWqC0oQx8Q) and the model will also be made publicly accessible on the [DeepGP GitHub Release Page](https://github.com/lmsac/DeepGP/releases/).

 ```
 python 2_train_rt.py  --irt yes  --irt_csv D:/DeepGP_code/data/mouse/All_adjust_irt.csv  --task_name demo_rt --folder_path D:/DeepGP_code/data/mouse/  --pattern *_rt_1st.csv --testdata PXD005411  --device 0  --trainpathcsv mouse_train_irt_1st_combine.csv  --model_ablation DeepFLR --DeepFLR_modelpath    D:/DeepGP_code/model/DeepFLR/best__2deepchargeModelms2_bert_mediancos_2021-09-20-01-17-50-729399